bitsofbits/kaggle_grasp_and_lift_eeg_detection/code/SUBMISSION_INFO.md

 ### Differences from our third place score

-We did not completely record all of the training parameters used in a few of the earlier nets and as a result had to take our best guess at a few of the parameters used in these nets.
-As a result the score produced by submission.py doesn't exactly reproduce our third place score.
+We could not completely recreate all of the training parameters used in a few of the earlier nets and as a result the score produced by submission.py doesn't exactly reproduce our third place score.
 Instead, it results in a slightly higher score of 0.98001.
 In addition, despite setting the random seed, we have observed some differences between different machines, perhaps due to the